git/git.github.io/SoC-2015-Microprojects.md

 regular expressions (see userdiff.c).
 A few languages are common enough to deserve a built-in driver, but are not yet recognized.
 For example, CSS, shell.

+This project requires a very good knowledge of regular expressions.